Bonanno crime family: Under Massino's command

 Rastelli died on June 24, 1991.
 Soon afterward, Massino's brother-in-law, Salvatore Vitale, convened a meeting of the family's capos where Massino was acclaimed as boss.
 Vitale and other capos had pressed Massino to become boss since the late 1980s.
-However, Massino was reluctant to take this step as long as Rastelli was alive, citing long-standing Mafia tradition that a boss retains his title until he retires or dies.
-He did, however, designate Vitale as his messenger while he was incarcerated, and ordered Vitale to "make me boss" as soon as Rastelli died.
+Massino was reluctant to take this step as long as Rastelli was alive, citing long-standing Mafia tradition that a boss retains his title until he retires or dies.
+He designated Vitale as his messenger while he was incarcerated, and ordered Vitale to "make me boss" as soon as Rastelli died.

 Massino was 49 years old at the time he formally became boss, and knew he potentially had a long reign ahead of him if he could avoid the pitfalls that landed other bosses in prison.
 With this in mind, Massino adopted a more secretive way of doing business than had been the case for mafiosi during much of the 20th century.
 He shut down the family's social clubs, believing they were too easy to bug.
 He all but ended joint rackets with other families, believing that there was too much risk in depending on other families.

-He also streamlined the family's chain of command, assigning a group of capos to oversee a particular enterprise and report to Vitale, whom he named underboss.
-When Massino was granted supervised release in 1992, he retained Vitale as his messenger until 1995 since Massino was not allowed to associate with known mafiosi.
-However, since Vitale had never been convicted of a mob-related crime, the FBI had no reason to be suspicious of the two brothers-in-law meeting together.
+He streamlined the family's chain of command, assigning a group of capos to oversee a particular enterprise and report to Vitale, whom he named underboss.
+When Massino was granted supervised release in 1992, he retained Vitale as his messenger until 1995, since Massino was not allowed to associate with known mafiosi.
+Since Vitale had never been convicted of a mob-related crime, the FBI had no reason to be suspicious of the two brothers-in-law meeting together.